Skip to main content

 Parallel Audit Modules

-Five audit modules run simultaneously: Usability, Clarity, Information Architecture, Accessibility, and Conversion.
+Seven audit modules run simultaneously: Usability, Clarity, Information Architecture, Accessibility, Conversion, Semantic HTML, and Keyboard Navigation.
 Parallel execution keeps total audit time under 30 seconds regardless of page complexity.

 AI Synthesis